Last Updated on May 28, 2023 by Ellen

 “I know,” I replied, “I learned it in Guatemala.”

-We were in a passenger van on our way back from some ruins in Oaxaca City.
-I made small talk with the driver, and when it came to the weather I said I was glad we were in canicula because it had hardly rained during our stay so far, and our trip to the Monte Alban ruins that morning and early afternoon had clear, beautiful blue skies.
+We were in a passenger van on our way back from some ruins near Oaxaca City.
+I made small talk with the driver, and when it came to the weather I said I was glad our slow travel took us there at that time – during canicula because it had hardly rained during our stay so far.
+Our trip to the Monte Alban ruins that morning and early afternoon had clear, beautiful blue skies.

 Canicula is a period of time in summer that lasts for some weeks in Central American and Southern Mexico when the rainy season sort of dries out.
 There are no torrential downpours that last several hours or days, which are typical in the rainy season.
 (Yes, days.)
 Instead, there will be the late afternoon thunderstorm, and even that won’t happen every day.